Ernst Ising: Work

 where i runs over all the integers.
 This links each pair of nearest neighbors.

-In his 1924 PhD thesis, Ising solved the model for the 1D case.
+In his 1924 Ph.D. thesis, Ising solved the model for the 1D case.
 In one dimension, the solution admits no phase transition.
 On the basis of this result, he incorrectly concluded that his model does not exhibit phase transition in any dimension.

 It was only in 1949 that Ising knew the importance his model attained in scientific literature, 25 years after his Ph.D. thesis.
 Today, each year, about 800 papers are published that use the model to address problems in such diverse fields as neural networks, protein folding, biological membranes and social behavior.
+Analysis of Google Scholar results shows exponential increase in the occurrence of "Ising model" in paper titles, with a doubling period of approximately ten years, reaching 1800 occurrences in 2025.

 The Ising model had significance as a historical step towards recurrent neural networks.
 Glauber in 1963 studied the Ising model evolving in time, as a process towards equilibrium (Glauber dynamics), adding in the component of time.
 Shun'ichi Amari in 1972 proposed to modify the weights of an Ising model by Hebbian learning rule as a model of associative memory, adding in the component of learning.
 This was popularized as the Hopfield network (1982).